Resources for the Broom Makers Community

 The cost of shipping is depending on location and amount ordered but general shipping costs are $45 on a 10 lb box and $90 to $100 on the 50 lb boxes.

 For an exact quote, please email me at email@example.com with your full shipping address and product order.

 Hamel Brooms sometimes has broomcorn available to sell , please call them at +1 519-664-1117

-The Broom House - Justin Burton runs a full time shop in Berea, KY and is always willing to help out with useful tips on broommaking.
+The Broom House - Justin Burton runs a full time shop at Bethany College in Kansas and is always willing to travel for instructing workshops.

 Mountain Heritage Handcraft- Mark Hendry has over 30 years experience our industry.
 Check out his brooms and baskets linked along with a teaching schedule.
 Based in North Carolina and Georgia area.